Newent Community School

 Newent Community School is a secondary school in Newent, Gloucestershire, England.
 It is an Academy of 1,063 students, serving the town, rural community and Gloucester.
 The school provides secondary education for ages 11 to 18.
 The school offers GCSEs as well as A Levels.
 In 2001, the school was granted Arts College specialist status.
 In 2007 the school was also granted Science College as a second specialism.
 In addition, the school has been awarded Sportsmark Silver, Artsmark Gold and Healthy School.
 The school became an academy in 2012.

 The campus consists of 35 acre which includes extensive sporting and leisure facilities, including: a floodlit all-weather pitch; sports hall; squash courts; gymnasium; fitness suite and indoor heated swimming pool - all of which are for use by the school and wider community, through Freedom Leisure.

-Mark Harper MP was governor between 2000 - 2005.

 History

 Newent Community School and Sixth Form Centre was Gloucestershire’s first purpose-built comprehensive school.
 The present building was opened in April 1965, although previously it had operated on a split site in Ross Road.

 Originally there were four houses; Collingwood(blue), Mountbatten(red), Nelson (green)and Drake (yellow), but due to a low student numbers Drake was removed and only three remain.